smithy-lang/smithy-dafny/TestModels/README.md

 1. Write your `*.smithy` model in the `Model` directory.
 1. Use your `Makefile` recipe to execute polymorh the generate the appropriate stubbing for the runtime target.
 1. Implement the `dafny` code, build, execute, and test.

+## Makefile targets

+In order for each project to be tested there needs to be a standard set of targets.

+### Dafny verification

+All Dafny produced by Dafny-Polymorph MUST be verified.
+This ensures the health of the Dafny code produced.
+As well as the Dafny implemented in individual projects.

+* `polymorph-dafny` -- run polymorph on the project with the `--output-dafny` to generate the Dafny shell
+* `verify` -- recursively gather up `*.dfy` in the project, both the generated and implemented code
+* `dafny-reportgenerator` -- runs the reportgenerator to ensure [verification stability](http://dafny.org/dafny/DafnyRef/DafnyRef#2565-debugging-unstable-verification)

+### Runtime

+Each runtime needs its own set of targets.
+This example is written assuming that the runtime you are targeting is .NET.

+* `polymorph-net` -- run polymorph on the project with `--output-dafny` and `--output-dotnet` to generate the code
+* `transpile_net` -- run `dafny` to produce the native code.
+Remember to output both the implementation and tests.
+* `setup_net` -- run any required setup.
+For example downloading dependencies
+* `test_net` -- run the tests